amz-tools/amazon-sp-api/README.md

 You may set timeouts to stop requests, i.e. to prevent scripts from "hanging" forever because a request is not finishing.
 The three different timeout types are `response`, `idle` and `deadline`.
 You may set these inside the class constructor config options to be used for all requests started via `.callAPI()` or via the config options of the `.callAPI()` method for that specific call only.
 The latter will override the timeouts set via class config options.

+NOTE:
+The `.download()` method will NOT use the timeouts defined in class constructor config options.
+You have to provide the timeouts to each `.download()` call inside its options object.

 See the table below for valid properties of the timeouts object:

 | Name                           |  Type   | Default | Description                                                                                                                                                                                                                                                                                                                                                                                                                                  |